 According to research, it could be effective in preventing colon cancer.
 Other studies have revealed that turmericoids could have a chemopreventive effect in cases of malignant tumors, such as breast cancer.
 However, numerous investigations are still lacking to determine whether the results of the analyzed cases correspond to a general normal or to simple specific cases.

 Does Turmeric Really Boost Immune System?

-After going through the above benefits and uses of turmeric the question “Does Turmeric boost immune system?” is well answered in detail.
-Apart from these benefits there are many scientific studies which support the use of turmeric to boost immune system.
+After going through the above benefits and uses of turmeric the question “Does Turmeric boost the immune system?” is well answered in detail.
+Apart from these benefits, there are many scientific studies that support the use of turmeric to boost the immune system.